 Longevity Less than 50 years.

-Leaves Oblong to Ovate, Dark Green, Bronze or Gold, Deciduous.
+Leaves Oblong to Ovate, Dark Green, Golden or Yellow or Orange, Deciduous.

 Flowers Showy.
 Fragrant Pink or White.
 Flowers in Spring or Winter.
 Has perfect flowers (male and female parts in each flower).